 1865 Victorian Carriage Dress

 To start off when all my undergarments for this costume were made from the McCall's Costume Pattern 3609.
 For the most part this was a really easy pattern to sew.
-The camisole is a no brainer if you are used to following sewing instructions.
-The only modification I had to make was taking in the shoulder straps a bit.
-It is a good shape and plenty long so it fits completely under the corset.
+The camisole is a no brainer if you are used t

 The corset was a great find.
 From looking at the pattern cover I wasn't sure how much support it would actually give.
 However, I was pleasantly surprised.
 It gave the perfect shape for my dress.
 There are a few things to note about this pattern however, if you want a corset that will really sinch you in this is not the pattern.
 It is more useful for molding you in to the correct shape with out really constricting your movement at all.
 Also, the pattern instructions don' t have you line the corset.
 So what I did was double the pattern pieces and sewed the two sides together.
 Once that was done I created the corset channels and inserted the boning.
 Also corset busks can get extremely expensive as well.
 So, for a more economical approach I stitched the back up closed and used eyelets to lace up the front.
 For the boning I used used industrial strength zip/ cable ties.
 They are a great substitute for spiral steel boning.
 Cable ties are inexpensive, strong and don't rust.
 In addition they give just as much support as traditional corset boning.